rasviitanen/svgmacro/README.md

 [![Documentation](https://docs.rs/svgmacro/badge.svg)](https://docs.rs/svgmacro/)
 <br>
 A Rust library for writing SVGs.
 Can write any SVG-element.
-Function calls and variables are available.
+Function calls and variables defined in Rust can be used in the SVG without trouble.

 Add the following to your Cargo.toml
 ```